zDevelopers/UHPlugin/README.md

  - **The players can send a private message to their team**
     - Use `/t <message>` to send such a private message.
+ - You can broadcast the winner(s) of the game in the chat and launch some fireworks; either automatically, after the last death, or using `/uh finish`.
  - The commands can be accessed using permissions (see subsection below).
  - Autocompletion everywhere.
  - Fully translated into English, French and Portuguese.